fullcalendar/temporal-polyfill/README.md

 ### 2) No external locale files

-Most libraries require you to import external files for formatting in a locale other than en-US.
+Most libraries require you to import external files for formatting in locales other than `en-US`.

 ### 3) Tree-shakeable

-Date libraries either take a function-based approach, like date-fns, or an object-based approach, like dayjs and Luxon.
+Date libraries either take a function-based approach, like date-fns, or an object-based approach, like Dayjs and Luxon.
 A function-based approach allows your bundler to automatically remove unnused functions, resulting in smaller bundler sizes.

 ### 4) Ease of installation

 Some libraries are easier to install and import than others.
 Date-fns is a bit awkward because there are multiple entrypoints you can import functions from (`date-fns`, `date-fns/addDays`, `date-fns/utc`, `date-fns/utc/addDays`, `date-fns/fp`, etc).
-Dayjs can be clunky because each plugin is imported globally, and if you stop using a certain plugin's functionality, you must remember to unregister it.
+Day.js can be clunky because each plugin is imported globally, and if you stop using a certain plugin's functionality, you must remember to unregister it.

 ### 5) Familiarity

-No third-party date library is identical to the built-in Date object, but the more similar it is the less learning is required.
-The less custom objects the better.
-Naming conventions for methods and proprerties are also part of the equation.
+If a library uses data types and function/property names that are already familiar to the developer because of their exposure to the built-in Date object and Intl API, then the library will be easier to learn.

 ### 6) Chainable

-Many people prefer chainable APIs like `dayjs().startOf('day').add(1, 'hour).format()`
+Many people prefer chainable APIs where you can do things like `dayjs().startOf('day').add(1, 'hour).format()`

 ### Results